-Valorant has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to Valorant, but offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in Valorant which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Valorant, and offer accessibility features for Difficulty:

-Valorant has no accessibility features for Getting Started which deal with what support is offered to get started with the game.
+We haven’t documented any accessibility features for Getting Started in Valorant which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.
-The following games are similar to Valorant, but offer accessibility features for Getting Started:
+The following games are similar to Valorant, and offer accessibility features for Getting Started:

-Valorant has no accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
-The following games are similar to Valorant, but offer accessibility features for Reading:
+We haven’t documented any accessibility features for Reading in Valorant which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+The following games are similar to Valorant, and offer accessibility features for Reading:

-Valorant has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to Valorant, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in Valorant which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
+The following games are similar to Valorant, and offer accessibility features for Navigation:

-Valorant has no accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
-The following games are similar to Valorant, but offer accessibility features for Controls:
+We haven’t documented any accessibility features for Controls in Valorant which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+The following games are similar to Valorant, and offer accessibility features for Controls:

-Valorant has 2 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 2 accessibility features for Visual in Valorant which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Turn Off Blood: Reduce or disable graphic content of blood and gore.